cocos-creator/docs-3d-deprecated/en/physics/physics-material.md

 # Physics Material

-In __Cocos Creator 3D__, the physics material is a __asset__, which records the surface information of the object.
+In __Cocos Creator__, the physics material is a __asset__, which records the surface information of the object.
 This is used to calculate the friction and elastic force of the colliding object.

 ## Properties of Materials